ArkEcho/arkecho_player/README.md

 The ArkEcho Player is a 'normal' Media Player, like VLC or Windows Media Player.
 Its developed for playing Music-Songs.
 Its Feature is the ArkEcho App, that controls the Player via NetWork.
 Therefore it uses the WebSocket Protocoll.
 To Connect the App to the Player, you can scan a Qr-Code in the Player or type the Address manually.
+ArkEcho Player can play the following Audio Formats:
+- .mp3
+- .m4a

 ### ArkEcho-App is developed with Visual Studio 2015, Xamarin.Android in C# #
 #### The App is using NuGet Packages: